Charleston, West Virginia Truck Accident Attorneys

 A truck accident attorney can help an injured client build his or her case, represent the client in court, and even negotiate with insurance companies on the client’s behalf.
 Hiring an attorney typically means the client not only has a greater chance of successfully obtaining compensation, but also receiving more compensation than he or she could have secured without an attorney.

-Commercial and recreational truck accidents are responsible for thousands of injuries and deaths each year and the West Virginia truck accident attorneys at Tiano O’Dell, PLLC have seen the consequences of these accidents firsthand.
+Commercial and recreational truck accidents are responsible for thousands of injuries and deaths each year.
+Our law firm has seen the consequences of these accidents firsthand.
 Recent data from the National Highway Traffic Safety Association reveals the following:

 - There were 19,000 people injured in large truck crashes in 2009 and 20,000 in 2010